Dexterzhao/CleanUpOurWorld/README.md

 ------------------------
 1. There might be some column without names or with duplicated names, delete them if no data is in this column, or simply give it another name.

-2. It is better not to have "," in column name when using *load_csv_file* function
+2. It is better not to have "," or "/" in column name when using *load_csv_file* function

 3. Some data in the column might not be the data type that is convertible(e.g. from string to double), use Regex sql mentioned above to fix this

 4. When there is a format problem, use some text editor to save file in UTF-8 format.

-5. Do not extend the columns in some *csv* viewer incautiously, this will give you empty columns with empty names.
+5. Do not extend the columns in some *csv* viewers incautiously, this will give you empty columns with empty names.

 6. It is better to use PgAdmin as a graphical user interface.
 Link: <https://www.pgadmin.org/download/>